-- Kid Hero: Sure they're 25 and 21, but they were portrayed as the young kids compared to the other teams.
+- Kid Hero: Sure they're 25 and 21, but they were portrayed as young kids compared to the other teams.
 It did not hurt that Blake started the third leg wearing a sport coat and tie, along with shorts and a baseball cap, essentially looking like a kid in some sort of private school uniform.

 - Loners Are Freaks: Subverted.
 They were unpopular with the other teams for keeping to themselves, but much more popular with the fans.

 - Loophole Abuse: One of the best/worst offenders in the series.
 They were the first team to beg for money, creating the Game Breaker that would plague the game until it was banned in Season 10, got the idea to circumvent the "operating hours" limitation at the metal detector Detour by finding a metal detector and searching the area over night so they could go right to the clue in the morning, and the "time credit will not be awarded" note that's given every time a team gets delayed due to means out of their control is due to them as well, as Paige threatened to sue if they were eliminated due to such an occurrence.
 All this happened just on the second leg.